MicrosoftDocs/architecture-center/docs/example-scenario/document-processing/build-deploy-custom-models-content.md

 You can add more workflows to this scenario based on specific use cases.

-- If the document is in image or PDF format, extract the data by using Azure [Computer Vision](/azure/cognitive-services/computer-vision/overview-ocr), [Form Recognizer Read API](/azure/applied-ai-services/form-recognizer/how-to-guides/use-prebuilt-read?pivots=programming-language-python), or open-source libraries.
+- If the document is in image or PDF format, you can extract the data by using Azure [Computer Vision](/azure/cognitive-services/computer-vision/overview-ocr), [Form Recognizer Read API](/azure/applied-ai-services/form-recognizer/how-to-guides/use-prebuilt-read?pivots=programming-language-python), or open-source libraries.

-- You can do text summarization by using the prebuilt model in [Azure Cognitive Service for Language](/azure/cognitive-services/language-service/text-summarization/overview).
+- You can do [document and conversation summarization](/azure/cognitive-services/language-service/text-summarization/overview) by using the prebuilt model in Azure Cognitive Service for Language.

-- Use pre-processing code to do text processing steps like cleaning, stop words removal, lemmatization, stemming, and text summarization on extracted data per document processing requirements.
+- Use pre-processing code to do text processing steps like cleaning, stop words removal, lemmatization, stemming, and text summarization on extracted data, per document processing requirements.
 You can expose the code as REST APIs for automation.
 Do these steps manually or automate them by integrating with the [Logic Apps](/azure/logic-apps/logic-apps-custom-api-host-deploy-call) or [Azure Functions](/samples/azure-samples/flask-app-on-azure-functions/azure-functions-python-create-flask-app) ingestion process.

 ## Potential use cases

-You can use custom models for the following document processing use cases:
+The following use cases can take advantage of custom models for document processing:

 - Build custom NER and text classification models based on open-source frameworks.
 - Extract custom key-values from documents for various industry verticals like insurance and healthcare.